Municipalidad-de-Las-Heras/Docs/Writerside/topics/Import-QCOW2-Image-Into-Proxmox.md

 ![imageoutput.png](imageoutput.png "Copy QCOW2 Image To Proxmox Storage")

 ## Step 3: Create a VM Without OS
-Log in to the Proxmox Web UI dashboard by navigating to https://ip-address:8006 URL.
+Log in to the Proxmox Web UI dashboard by navigating to `https://ip-address:8006` URL.

-Right click on your Proxmox node and click "Create VM" option from the context menu.
+Right click on your Proxmox node and click `Create VM` option from the context menu.

 ![image.png](image.png)